coder/modules/git-commit-signing/README.md

 # git-commit-signing

+> [!IMPORTANT]
+> This module will only work with Git versions >=2.34, prior versions [do not support signing commits via SSH keys](https://lore.kernel.org/git/xmqq8rxpgwki.fsf@gitster.g/).

 This module downloads your SSH key from Coder and uses it to sign commits with Git.
 It requires `curl` and `jq` to be installed inside your workspace.